 Profiles of objects could be made by the same technique.
-A leaf placed on sensitive paper and exposed to light will leave its outline in "Wedgwood, T. and H. Davy.
-"An Account of a Method of Copying Paintings upon Glass and of Making Profiles by the Agency of Light," Journal of the Royal Institution, 1802, vol. 1, p.
-170.

-white on a dark ground; semi-transparent material will transmit light in proportion to its opacity, with the consequence that middle tones can be secured.
+A leaf placed on sensitive paper and exposed to light will leave its outline in 1Wedgwood, T. and H. Davy.
+"An Account of a Method of Copying Paintings upon Glass and of white on a dark ground; semi-transparent material will transmit light in proportion to its opacity, with the consequence that middle tones can be secured.